ezrahall1/azure-sentinel/README.md

 <img src="https://i.imgur.com/iYGlutN.png" height="80%" width="80%" alt="Image 14"/>

 <h2>Learning Outcome</h2>
-From completing this project I was  able to understand how Azure Sentinel works and the benefits from using it in your environment.

-Azure Sentinel is a scalable, cloud-native security information event management (SIEM) and security orchestration automated response (SOAR) solution.
-Azure Sentinel collects data from different data sources, performs data correlation, data visualization and processed the data in a single dashboard.
-It helps to collect, detect, investigate and respond to security threats and incidents.
+Through the completion of this project, I gained insights into the functionality of Azure Sentinel and the advantages it brings to your environment.
+Azure Sentinel stands out as a scalable, cloud-native solution encompassing Security Information and Event Management (SIEM) and Security Orchestration Automated Response (SOAR).
+This platform efficiently gathers data from diverse sources, conducts data correlation, visualizes information, and processes it within a unified dashboard.
+Its capabilities extend to collecting, detecting, investigating, and responding to security threats and incidents, making it a comprehensive tool for enhancing security in your environment.